mulesoft-assets/template-wday2sap-worker-broadcast/README.md

 ### Running on Studio
 After you import your template into Anypoint Studio, follow these steps to run it:

-+ Locate the properties file `mule.dev.properties`, in src/main/resources.
+1. Locate the properties file `mule.dev.properties`, in src/main/resources.
-+ Complete all the properties required as per the examples in the "Properties to Configure" section.
+2. Complete all the properties required per the examples in the "Properties to Configure" section.
-+ Right click the template project folder.
+3. Right click the template project folder.
-+ Hover your mouse over `Run as`.
+4. Hover your mouse over `Run as`.
-+ Click `Mule Application (configure)`.
+5. Click `Mule Application (configure)`.
-+ Inside the dialog, select Environment and set the variable `mule.env` to the value `dev`.
+6. Inside the dialog, select Environment and set the variable `mule.env` to the value `dev`.
-+ Click `Run`.
+7. Click `Run`.

+For this template to run in Anypoint Studio, you need to [install SAP Libraries](https://docs.mulesoft.com/connectors/sap/sap-connector#install-sap-libraries).

 <!-- Running on Studio (start) -->

 <!-- Running on Studio (end) -->

 ### Running on Mule Standalone
 Update the properties in one of the property files, for example in mule.prod.properties, and run your app with a corresponding environment variable.
 In this example, use `mule.env=prod`.

 ## Running on CloudHub
 When creating your application in CloudHub, go to Runtime Manager > Manage Application > Properties to set the environment variables listed in "Properties to Configure" as well as the mule.env value.